Green's function method for the single-particle resonances in a deformed Dirac equation: Results and discussion

-Secondly, we further check the new developed model by comparing the results with those from the ACCC and SPS methods \cite{PRC2015Xu_92_024324} for a specific deformed potential with $\beta=0.47$ and the number of coupled partial waves $N=8$.
-In Fig.~\ref{fig2}, the density of states $n_{\Omega}(\varepsilon)$ for neutrons with $\Omega^{\pi}=1/2^\pm, 3/2^\pm, 5/2^\pm$, and $7/2^\pm$ are plotted as a function of single-neutron energy $\varepsilon$, obtained by solving the coupled-channel Dirac equation with a quadrupole-deformed potential.
-Same as in Fig.~\ref{fig1}, the peaks of the $\delta$-functional shape below the continuum threshold correspond to bound states and spectra with $\varepsilon>0$ are the continuum.
-By comparing the density of states for neutrons (blue-solid lines) and those for free neutrons obtained with potentials $V(r)=S(r)=0$ (red-solid lines) in the continuum, one can easily find out the resonant states.
-It is clear that the density of states $n_{\Omega}(\varepsilon)$ for the resonant states sit atop of those for free particles.
-Accordingly, single-neutron resonant states are observed in all the $\Omega^\pi$ blocks.
+Secondly, we further check the newly developed model by comparing the results with those from the CSM~\cite{PRC2017Fang_95_024311}, ACCC~\cite{PRC2015Xu_92_024324}, and SPS~\cite{PRC2010LiZP_81_034311} methods for a specific deformed potential with $\beta=0.47$ and the number of coupled partial waves $N=8$.
+In Fig.~\ref{fig3}, the density of states $n_{\Omega}(\varepsilon)$ for neutrons with $\Omega^{\pi}=1/2^\pm, 3/2^\pm, 5/2^\pm$, and $7/2^\pm$ are plotted as a function of single-neutron energy $\varepsilon$, obtained by solving the coupled-channel Dirac equation with a quadrupole-deformed potential.
+As in Fig.~\ref{fig1}, the peaks of $\delta$-functional shape below the continuum threshold correspond to bound states and the spectra with $\varepsilon>0$ are the continuum.
+Again, by comparing the density of states for bound neutrons (blue-solid lines) and those for free neutrons obtained with the potentials $V(r)=S(r)=0$ (red-solid lines) in the continuum, one can observe the resonant states in the $1/2^-$ and $7/2^-$ blocks, for which the density of states $n_{\Omega}(\varepsilon)$ sits on top of those for the free particles.
+However, for the other states, it is hard to determine the energies and widths with high precision due to the irregular shapes and the large widths.
+In addition, in the deformed case, one or more peaks may be observed for each $\Omega^\pi$ block due to the couplings of many channels.
+To obtain accurate energies and widths for those deformed resonant states, we carry out a similar analysis as in the spherical case shown in Fig.~\ref{fig2} by searching for the poles of the GF.

+In Fig.~\ref{fig4}, taking the states $1/2[310]$, $3/2[301]$, and $5/2[303]$ as examples, which are the splitting states of the spherical resonant state $1f_{5/2}$, we plot the densities of states $n_{\Omega}(\varepsilon)$ by scanning the complex energy $\varepsilon$ in a wide range.
+The coupled-channel Dirac equation is solved by the GF method taking $\Omega^{\pi}=1/2^-,3/2^-$, and $5/2^-$, the deformation parameter $\beta=0.47$, and the number of coupled partial waves $N=8$.
+Convergence is checked for the number $N$ of coupled partial waves and it is found that $N=8$ is enough.
+Hereafter, the states are labeled by the Nilsson quantum numbers $\Omega[\mathcal{N}n_z\Lambda]$, where $\mathcal{N}$ is the principal quantum number, $n_z$ is the number of nodes of the wave function in the $z$ direction, and $\Lambda$ is the projection of the orbital angular momentum $l$ onto the $z$ axis.

+For the three states in Fig.~\ref{fig4}, extremes are observed at $\varepsilon_r+i\varepsilon_i=2.2776-i3.7371$~MeV, $2.9665-i0.5211$~MeV, and $8.3354-i2.5170~$MeV, respectively, indicating that those are resonant states.
+We also note that the DOSs change signs following either the real part of the complex energy $\varepsilon_r$ or the imaginary part $\varepsilon_i$ when the DOSs are at their extremes.
+This is consistent with the fact that the resonances are poles according to Eq.~(\ref{Eq:GF}).